 Iterative computations are at the core of the vast majority of scientific computations.
 Many important data intensive iterative scientific computations can be implemented as iterative computation and communication steps, in which computations inside an iteration are independent and are synchronized at the end of each iteration through reduce and communication steps, making it possible for individual iterations to be parallelized using technologies such as MapReduce.
 Examples of such applications include dimensional scaling, many clustering algorithms, many machine learning algorithms, and expectation maximization applications, among others.
 The growth of such data intensive iterative computations in number as well as importance is driven partly by the need to process massive amounts of data and partly by the emergence of data intensive computational fields, such as bioinformatics, chemical informatics and web mining.

-Twister4Azure is a distributed decentralized iterative MapReduce runtime for Windows Azure Cloud that was developed utilizing Azure cloud infrastructure services.
+Twister4Azure is a distributed decentralized iterative MapReduce runtime for Windows Azure Cloud that is developed utilizing Azure cloud infrastructure services.
 Twister4Azure extends the familiar, easy-to-use MapReduce programming model with iterative extensions, enabling a wide array of large-scale iterative data analysis and scientific applications to utilize Azure platform easily and efficiently in a fault-tolerant manner.
 Twister4Azure effectively utilizes the eventually-consistent, high-latency Azure cloud services to deliver performance that is comparable to traditional MapReduce runtimes for non-iterative MapReduce.
 It outperforms traditional MapReduce runtimes for iterative MapReduce computation.
 Twister4Azure has minimal management & maintenance overheads and provides users with the capability to dynamically scale up or down the amount of computing resources.
 Twister4Azure takes care of almost all the Azure infrastructure (service failures, load balancing, etc.) and coordination challenges, and frees users from having to deal with cloud services.
 Window Azure claims to allow the users to “Focus on your applications, not the infrastructure.”
 Twister4Azure take it one step further and lets users focus only on the application logic without worrying about the application architecture.